 - The pump can also set the flow higher under lighter loads.
 That way flow is only reduced under very heavy loads, which happens less frequently.

 - If a cold weather start is needed, the EnPak A60 can turn off the pump flow to reduce losses (or friction) during cold starting.
 This improves engine starting in cold weather operation so the operator can get to work faster.

 - It also helps with multiple load scenarios, preventing slower speeds under most operating conditions.
 The EnPak A60 manages the total power output of the machine, and the variable control pump allows operators to manage the load to match what is needed.
 Fully managed output also maintains stability through all operating conditions.
 Engine performance, hydraulics and power are more stable and smoother for the operator.

 - Power Priority technology

-Power Priority technology in the new EnPak A60 provides benefits when multiple functions are being used at once on a work truck.
+Power Priority technology in the EnPak A60 provides benefits when multiple functions are used at once on a work truck.
 The system can automatically adjust where power is delivered based on system priorities, so when other loads come on, like the air compressor, it doesn’t negatively affect the hydraulic power.

 Operators can modulate their crane better and get more stable performance with the pump design of the new EnPak A60.
 An electronic flow control valve has been integrated into the pump, so it is better able to react to system demands.
 This feature is exclusive to the EnPak A60 among all-in-one systems.
 By integrating the flow control into the pump, power loss due to pressure drops have been reduced, which allows for a more efficient system.
 By reducing this loss, the EnPak A60 design delivers more power and the engine doesn’t have to work as hard, which provides more power for other operational functions.